ropensci/rmangal/README.md

 # rmangal

-A package to retrieve and explore data from the ecological interaction database MANGAL.
+A package to retrieve and explore data from the ecological interactions database MANGAL.
 See, http://poisotlab.biol.umontreal.ca/#/

 ## Installation